divinity666/ruby-grafana-reporter/README.md

   * webservice to be called directly from grafana
   * standalone command line tool, e.g. to be automated with `cron` or `bash` scrips
   * microservice from standard asciidoctor docker container without any dependencies
-* Supports webhook callbacks on before, on cancel and on finishing a report (see configuration file)
+* Use webhook callbacks on before, on cancel and on finishing a report (see configuration file) to combine them with your services
-* Solid as a rock, also in case of template errors and whatever else may happen
+* Solid as a rock - no matter if you do mistakes in your configuration or grafana does no longer match templates: the ruby-grafana-reporter webservice will always return properly.
 * Full [API documentation](https://rubydoc.info/gems/ruby-grafana-reporter) available

-## Supported datasources
+### Supported datasources

 Functionalities are provided as shown here: